suncoast-devs/handbook/lessons/sql-joins/index.md

 _Bambi_ is rated _G_), but a rating applies to many movies (e.g. there are many movies with a _G_ rating)

-When describing our database it is often usual to have a visualization of the structure.
+When describing our database it is often useful to have a visualization of the structure.
 These diagrams are called _Entity Relationship Diagrams_, or `ERD`s

 The ERD of our movies and ratings looks like the following. (_NOTE_ We'll add in